How To Start in Real Estate

 4. Apply for a license

 Once you pass the exam, you can apply for a license.
 Requirements vary by state, but you'll likely need to submit proof of completing a real estate course and a passing grade on the exam.
-You may also need to submit proof of Errors and Omissions insurance.
+You may also need to submit proof of errors and omissions (E&O) insurance, per the National Association of Realtors.
 Once you submit your application, it could take one to two months to process.

 Most states also require you to renew your real estate license by taking continuing education courses.
 These courses help you stay up to date on any changes in real estate laws and regulations.
 In some states, you need to complete an additional training course within a certain amount of time after receiving your license.